gameinn1/HikaruNoGoSSA/README.md

 5: Intro texts such as "Elite-Fansubs presents" and "Real-Fansubbers presents".

 6: Perfectly recreated the FANTASY (Opening 3 plus karaoke) for episodes 61-75.

+7: Helped lots with the "Yukari Umezawa's Go Go Igo" titles from episode 36 onwards.

 ### Status Legend
 - ✅ Complete